dahbiz/Andiodine-server-tunnel-IPv4-over-DNS/README.md

 Connect and enjoy the freedom!

 ### AUTHOR MESSAGE
-This is a simplified tutorial provided by Zakaria Dahbi (etriziko@gmail.com).
 Please keep in mind that this is only for educational reasons and should not be used to facilitate illegal traffic or to hurt others.